anjumanraut/cli-mcp-server/README.md

 ## Usage

-Once configured, Claude can execute terminal commands in the specified directories through the CLI MCP server.
+Once configured, Claude can execute commands in the specified directories through the CLI MCP server.

 Example usage in Claude:

 ```
 Please run the following command:
-terminal("ls -la", "/path/to/allowed/directory1")
+command("ls -la", "/path/to/allowed/directory1")
 ```

 On Windows, you might use:

 ```
 Please run the following command:
-terminal("dir", "C:\\path\\to\\allowed\\directory1")
+command("dir", "C:\\path\\to\\allowed\\directory1")
 ```

 ## Development